How to Get Rid of Algae in a Lake

 Pros

-Treating the entire surface means having an effective method of eradicating algae.
+Treating the entire surface means having an effective method to kill algae.
 The type of algae won’t matter once these substances are in the water.
 Sometimes, these come with compounds that prevent its future growth.

 Cons